peteroupc/peteroupc.github.io/colorgen.md

 For example, the HTML color `#003F86` expresses the RGB color whose red, green, and blue components in 8/8/8 format are (0, 63, 134).<sup>[(4)](#Note4)</sup>

-The [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#rgb-color), which specifies the HTML color format, also mentions a 3-digit format, consisting of "#" followed by one base-16 digit each for the red, green, and blue components, respectively.
+The [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#rgb-color), which specifies the HTML color format, also mentions a 3-digit format, consisting of "#" followed by one base-16 digit each for the red, green, and blue components, in that order.
 Conversion to the 6-digit format involves replicating each base-16 component (for example, "#345" is the same as "#334455" in the 6-digit format).

 An 8-digit variant used in the Android operating system consists of "#" followed by two base-16 digits each for the alpha, red, green, and blue components, respectively.
 This variant thus describes 8/8/8/8 RGBA colors.